 Everybody wants to get into the act.

 But it’s actually true that modern hybrid sweet corn has been bred so that its natural sugars stabilize and don’t convert to starch as quickly.
 And, as every gardener knows, they’re not as tasty, either in sweetness or good, corny flavor.
-We had just read the first chapter of our current favorite gardening book, Plant Breeding for the Home Gardner: How To Create Unique Vegetables & Flowers, and its author, Joseph Tychonievich, opens with a discussion of corn.
+We had just read the first chapter of our current favorite gardening book, Plant Breeding for the Home Gardener: How To Create Unique Vegetables & Flowers, and its author, Joseph Tychonievich, opens with a discussion of corn.
 Needless to say, it’s fascinating.

 He talks about a Mexican grass he grows, one that’s short, slender, has tiny flowers, and yields a few equally tiny, extremely hard gray-and-brown seeds.
 Its common name is teosinte but its scientific name is Zea Mays.
 Next to it, Tychonievich grows another member of the Z. Mays family.
 This one has a fist-thick stalk, grows very tall, and produces hundreds of seeds that dwarf those on teosinte.
 It’s called sweet corn.